 - INSTRUCTOR :

-- Robert Jacobi, State University of New York at Buffalo, Co-director of the Shale Resources and Society Institute, Senior Geology Advisor at EQT, and consultant, Buffalo, NY
+- Robert Jacobi, Professor at University at Buffalo, Senior Geology Advisor at EQT, and consultant, Buffalo, NY

 - INSTRUCTOR LOOKUP

 - Begins and ends in Watkins Glen, NY (please plan to arrive in Watkins Glen the evening of June 22)